-Scientists are controlling signals that regulate cellular responses from the macro to nanoscale through high-throughput screening platforms, 3-D printing tools, and functional materials design.
+We are controlling the signals that regulate immune cell responses at the macro and nano scales through biomimicry and advanced materials design.

-Researchers are innovating platforms that modulate innate and adaptive immune response to promote tissue regeneration and wound healing.
+We are innovating platforms that modulate innate and adaptive immune responses to promote tissue regeneration and wound healing.
 We are investigating the impact of aging on the immune system and its function in repair and disease.